cstroe/spendhawk-elixir/BRAINSTORM.md

 * A credit card account is a Liability for its Owner.
 Its Value is the current balance.
 * A mortgage is a Liability for its Owner.
 Its value is the current principal balance.

+## Some more language

+* _Account_  - A list of CashFlows.
+* _CashFlow_ - A movement of money from one account to another.
+A CashFlow debits one Account and credits another.